 Swimming or floating in the sea brings about many different healing effects to the physical body.
 It helps to pump blood from the lower limbs upward, bringing about a flow of more oxygen to the brain.
 The sounds from the ocean waves alter the wave patterns of the brain, bringing the body into a relaxed and revitalized state.

 After years of receiving artificial joy from substances and escapism, we must learn to once again take pleasure in nature and authentic experiences.
-Sea Change has partnered with Salt Water Therapy to show our clients the magic that the ocean can bring to our recovery programs and our lives as a whole.
+Sea Change shows our clients the magic the ocean can bring to our recovery programs and our lives as a whole.

 So get out there and catch a wave!